Every app can either be deployed stand-alone, or combined with other apps in one deployment.

 PRIVATE_KEY="$(cat ~/Downloads/*.private-key.pem)"

-Deploy the app to heroku with git push
+Deploy the app to heroku with git push:

 $ git push heroku master